Question: Is there any curriculum or module developed to manage screen addiction among adolescents?

 - Stigma Free Society’s Social Media and Our Mental Health: Targets grades 8-12, exploring how to develop positive relationships with social media and its impact on mental health through visual art activities.

-- Mental Health America’s Selfies, Social, and Screens Toolkit: Offers information and resources for protecting youth mental health in a digital world, including practical tips for managing social media use.
+- Mental Health America’s The Do's of Social Media: Offers information for protecting youth mental health in a digital world, including a list of practical tips for managing social media use.

 Topics: Social media, mental health curriculum, school, social media mental health curriculum, Digital citizenship curriculum for teens, school lesson plans on social media, school-based prevention and intervention